Five Strategies for Next-Gen Financial Advisor Recruiting

 Five Strategies for Recruiting Advisors

 - Leadership must focus on recruiting, retaining and growing advisors.
-Every aspect of your firm and its unique value proposition needs to be reviewed through the lens of the new recruit.
+Every aspect of your firm and its unique value proposition needs to be viewed through the lens of the new recruit.
 Think about how your firm’s commitment to making its advisors successful is different and clearly articulate it during the recruiting process.
 Providing access to basic technology, marketing and sales support is table stakes.
 So what should firms highlight instead?
-Start with the digital experience for both the client and the advisor.
+Start with the digital experience for both client and advisor.
 Add to that some ways in which the firm helps advisors build their practice for years to come (e.g., availability of transition and onboarding teams, access to continued education and training, mentorship opportunities, career advancement and options to scale and grow their business).
 As you make decisions consider: Will this encourage an advisor to join your firm or discourage them?
 Is this something that will help advisors grow and want to stay with the firm?
 Your advisors are your best asset; don’t make a decision without considering how it impacts them, even before they join your firm.

 - Demonstrate the need (and hire) for financial planning and advice across generations.
 Clearly articulate and define the various opportunities within your firm and the ways advisors at different life stages may be able to help clients.
 For example, advisors who are starting this profession later in life, or decide they don’t want to retire, may be well suited to advise on retirement income planning and capital distributions.
 Take a closer look at candidates from CFP Board Board-Registered Programs at select colleges and universities.
-Although these individuals may lack the sales experience, they are solid on the fundamentals of financial planning and by pairing a younger and inexperienced advisor with a more senior advisor, firms are in a better position to build a sustainable, multi-generational practice.
+Although these individuals may lack the sales experience, they are solid on the fundamentals of financial planning.
+By pairing a younger and inexperienced advisor with a more senior advisor, firms are in a better position to build a sustainable, multi-generational practice.

 - Educate Millennial advisors on the value and service they can provide as a financial advisor.
 Millennials are socially aware, connected and service-oriented.
 They want a job that gives them personal satisfaction as much as they want a paycheck.
 Too often job descriptions are vague and at times in the past have been somewhat misleading.
 This has contributed to the negative stigma around the financial advisor as a “cut-throat salesperson.”
 When writing your job description, emphasize what a financial advisor at your firm can do for others and society as a whole.
 If you have a corporate giving or volunteering program, even better.
 Help them help the world.